This post contains Amazon affiliate links. Should you make a purchase, I will receive a small commission at no additional cost to you.

 Household chores and yard work are also things that too often fall on mom to complete.
 But chores are another thing that can be done as a family.

-- Have a family meeting and assign chores to all household members.
+- Have a family meeting and use a chore chart to assign chores to all household members.

 - Set aside one day for everyone in the family to help clean the house or schedule chores to family members to complete throughout the week so the house stays clean.